Rancilio Silvia Review + Modding Options & the New Silvia Pro

 If you wait the full 2 minutes, you’ll hear a total drop in volume at the point the light goes off, but as I’ve said, I found that there’s too much steam power at that point without spending 20 seconds or so letting that out.

-When I’ve aerated the milk and have moved to the rolling phase (which is only after maybe 10-15 seconds with the Silvia), I’ll turn the steam button off part way through the rolling phase so that when I close the steam valve and move on to pulling the shot, it doesn’t take rather as long to bring the boiler temp down.
+When I’ve aerated the milk and have moved to the rolling phase (which is only after maybe 10-15 seconds with the Silvia), I’ll turn the steam button off part way through the rolling phase so that when I close the steam valve and move on to pulling the shot, it doesn’t take quite as long to bring the boiler temp down.

 Temperature surfing the shot